codebar/tutorials/sql/lesson1/tutorial.md

 We can use **order by** to request that the computer arranges the data in a way  more friendly to us humans.

 ```
-select firstName, lastName, email, city from customers order by lastName;
+select firstName, lastName, email, town from customers order by lastName;
 ```

 That was a lot better, wasn't it?
 We can use order by with any of the fields in a table.
 Have a go at this, by making a small change to our last query.
 Your coach can help you.